the practical kitchen

 You may need to pause the mixer early on to push flour from the edges into the liquids in the center.
 But if you just let it run on low-medium speed it will eventually come together.

-The goal of mixing is just to get all of the ingredients to combine so there's no dry bits of flour or water in the bottom of the bowl.
+The goal of mixing is just to get all of the ingredients to combine so there's no dry bits of flour or pools of water in the bottom of the bowl.
 The dough will still have a rough, shaggy, slightly torn look to it.

 Once the dough comes together, it's time to knead.
-Kneading is when we actually develop the strength and structure of the dough so that it can be shaped and trap the gasses released by the yeast when the dough rises.
+Kneading is when you actually develop the strength and structure of the dough so that it can be shaped and trap the gasses released by the yeast when the dough rises.

 The dough after kneading with the dough hook is smooth and elastic, pulling clean from the side of the bowl.